ius-csg/csghomepage/README.md

 This is the web site is for the CSG web page.

+## RubyMine
+If you use RubyMine for your IDE.
+1. Install JetBrains Toolbox
+2. Install JetBrains RubyMine
+3. Once RubyMine is installed get from Version Control and clone the git repository.

 ## Build instructions
 To build the website into HTML, follow these steps.